June 12, 2024

 Four nights later, the Scarecrow watches the Ghost Rider from the window of an abandoned building, in which he holds several more kidnapped people.
 At the door to the building, the Scarecrow throws his pitchfork across the street - with the intestines of a victim attached, knocking the Ghost Rider off his bike as he drives by.
 The Rider releases his chain and strikes the Scarecrow in the heart, a blow that would've killed a normal man.
 Ghost Rider follows the villain into the building, where he's attacked by a healed Scarecrow and knocked through the window.

 Scarecrow returns to the reservoir and dumps off his newest batch of living victims, beginning his long night of unloading and building.
 He thinks back again, this time to when the doctors were operating on him.
-One of the doctors had severed his vocal chords, making him unable to scream...trapping his fear, something that he swears won't happen again.
+One of the doctors had severed his vocal cords, making him unable to scream...trapping his fear, something that he swears won't happen again.
 Later, Scarecrow listens through the window of the 15th Police Precinct as Captain Dolan and his men discuss the rash of kidnappings.
 Back in the reservoir, Scarecrow attempts to sleep, but instead has a nightmare of the Ghost Rider.

 Later, in Brooklyn, Captain Dolan rides with two uniformed officers as they patrol the streets.
 Scarecrow lands atop their car, pulling the driver out of the car as his next captive.
 The second officer is stabbed by the pitchfork, forcing Dolan to reach onto the car's floorboard and press the gas pedal.
 The car crashes into a light post, and after he pulls himself from the wreck Dolan is approached by the Ghost Rider, who tells him that the Scarecrow is his.
 Back at the reservoir, the Scarecrow has completed his work - he has built a house where he cannot die or even be made to suffer.
 He stands triumphant outside, confident that this time he'll finally get to win.

 Scarecrow tracks Ghost Rider down and sets a trap, causing the Rider to collide with the hanging bodies of unconscious innocents in a blind alley.
 Ghost Rider takes chase after the killer, the Scarecrow merrily keeping a few steps ahead...until they finally reach the reservoir.
 The Rider falls into the dark pit, landing in ankle deep water that's mixed with blood.
 He looks around and sees walls built into a maze, with live victims tied to them - a house of fear that the Scarecrow has sealed himself into with the Ghost Rider.
 Ghost Rider moves through the large room and is attacked by the Scarecrow in a series of hit-and-run strikes, while the Rider's attempts at retaliation result in the innocent victims strapped to the walls being hurt.
-Ghost Rider follows Scarecrow into another room and a door slams shut behind him, trapping him with the Scarecrow.
+Ghost Rider follows Scarecrow into another room and the door slams shut behind him, trapping him with the Scarecrow.
 The villain tells him that he will let him kill him - if the Rider refuses, Scarecrow will stab into the walls of the room, killing innocent people, and any attempt to stop him may result in some fatal accidents.
 Ghost Rider answers this by asking when all the innocents have been killed, what will then prevent him from exacting vengeance a thousand times heavier?
 Scarecrow hesitates, taken back by the Rider's grim statement, and is caught off guard by a strike of the demon's chain.
 Ghost Rider grabs Scarecrow and tells him that while he will not take his life, he can ensure that he never wriggles out of anyone's grasp ever again.

 Later, after the Ghost Rider has left, the police arrive and start the rescue of the dozens of innocent people in the reservoir.
 Captain Dolan enters and, instead of fearing the Scarecrow, now pities him.
 The police stand over the broken and disfigured Scarecrow...the Ghost Rider broke every bone in his body and held them so that they healed crooked.
 He will never walk again, and his fear is once again trapped inside him.